doublesecretagency/craft-googlemaps/docs/guides/sprig.md

 ---
-description: Using Sprig, you can easily add a reactive proximity search.
-The map and search results can be automatically refreshed without reloading the page.
+description: Add a reactive proximity search with the help of Sprig!
+The map and results will update automatically whenever the search criteria changes.
 meta:
 - property: og:type
   content: website